7655 Adamries: Classification and orbit

-Adamries is a member of the Nysa family, one of the prominent families of the inner main-belt, named after its namesake 44 Nysa.
+Adamries is a member of the Nysa–Polana complex, a collection of overlapping asteroid families in the inner main-belt.
 It orbits the Sun at a distance of 2.1–2.7 AU once every 3 years and 9 months (1,373 days).
 Its orbit has an eccentricity of 0.14 and an inclination of 4° with respect to the ecliptic.
 Adamries was first identified as at CrAO/Nauchnyj in 1977, extending the asteroid's observation arc by 15 years prior to its official discovery observation.

 Physical characteristics

 Adamries has been characterized as a carbonaceous C-type asteroid by Pan-STARRS' photometric survey.
 It is also an assumed stony S-type asteroid.

 Lightcurve

 In September 2013, rotational lightcurve of Adamries was obtained from photometric observation by astronomers at the Palomar Transient Factory in California.
 It showed a longer-than-average rotation period of 22.8758 hours with a brightness variation of 0.33 magnitude (U=2).